The Google Store Sales Improvements Conversions API Program for Offline Conversions

 This typically takes 2-4 days after LiveRamp has received your data.

 The lookback window is 90 days.
-Do not upload transactions that occured longer than 90 days ago.
+Do not upload transactions that occurred longer than 90 days ago.

 The agreement enables you to: